-Prerequisite: PSY 101.
+Prerequisites: PSY 101 and nine hours of Psychology or permission of instructor.
 A study of the way in which the mind and body interact.
 Topics include the body as a medium of expression (body language), the psychological effects of various Eastern and Western physical disciplines, biofeedback, psychosomatic diseases and holistic methods of treatment.